Hytherist/Sudoku-Vocab/iteration2-user_stories.md

+# Additional Features

 For the upcoming iteration, we hope to implement the above outlined features as well additional gameplay features to enhance the user's language learning experience.
 Below are the features that have carried over from Iteration 1 which we we will be implementing for Iteration 3:

-1. As a novice user, the user interface user interface an easy-to-use , so that I don't get frustrated while playing.
+1. As a novice user, the user interface user interface an easy-to-use, so that I don't get frustrated while playing.

     - When a user plays the game, pressing on the grid will highlight it, and tapping on the word will place that word into the grid.